 Students will develop (a) an application paper and (b) a music materials project and will submit proposals (2-3 pages) for each project to their advisor in the form of a research "statement of the problem," with accompanying questions to be investigated.
-This is generally done the semester BEFORE the official exam, but no later than Week 5 of the semester the exam is taken so that students have time to receive feedback from the faculty and then write the full papers.
+This is generally done the semester BEFORE the official exam (see recommended timeline on p.
+42).
 A brief, representative list of references must be included for each topic.
 Once the academic advisor endorses the topics, they will be forwarded to the entire music education faculty for their approval.
 Once the faculty determines that both paper proposals are "defensible," an oral defense will be scheduled before the end of the semester.
 Students should complete the take-home portion of the exam following faculty approval only.

-- (a) The application paper may be related to, but not exactly the same as, any paper written for a core music education class or elective, and should be selected from the following: (a) Philosophy of Music Education, Curriculum and Assessment, Sociology of Music Education, or Music Cognition and Learning.
+(a) The application paper may be related to, but not exactly the same as, any paper written for a core music education class or elective, and should be selected from the following: (a) Philosophy of Music Education, Curriculum and Assessment, Sociology of Music Education, or Music Cognition and Learning.
 As stated above, students should work with their academic advisor in preparing the application paper topic and questions.
 Once the application paper topic is approved, students will write an 8- to 12-page paper (excluding the title page and reference pages).
 APA style, with complete citations and a complete reference list, must be utilized.
 This paper is to be representative of students' ability to review literature, write in a scholarly manner, and create practical implications for the music classroom.
-The format of the application paper should follow this basic outline: - Define and clarify the research problem/question. - Summarize and synthesize previous investigations/articles in order to inform the reader of the current state of research (i.e., review the literature). - Identify relations, contradictions, gaps, inconsistencies, and/or implications found in the literature. - Suggest the next step or steps in solving the problem, and provide specific application examples to specific teaching situations. - (b) For the musical materials project, students will submit an analysis and supplementary materials (described below) of an instrumental or choral score that would be used with middle school or high school students.
+The format of the application paper should follow this basic outline:

+- Define and clarify the research problem/question. - Summarize and synthesize previous investigations/articles in order to inform the reader of the current state of research (i.e., review the literature). - Identify relations, contradictions, gaps, inconsistencies, and/or implications found in the literature. - Suggest the next step or steps in solving the problem, and provide specific application examples to specific teaching situations.

+(b) For the musical materials project, students will submit an analysis and supplementary materials (described below) of an instrumental or choral score that would be used with middle school or high school students.
 Students should consult the Teaching Music Through Performance series (GIA publications) for models relating to band, choral, and orchestral repertoire.
 Students should work closely with their academic advisor so that the unit materials they develop are realistic to the desired teaching scenario.